VNF1981/Zero-Inflated-Beta-Binomial-PGLMM-for-Analyzing-the-Cross-Species-Cancer-Data/Bayesian Assurance Analysis/README.md

 This gives the probability that each species belongs to the excess zero process.

 ### Step 12.
 Simulate new cancer counts
-The script simulates new cancer counts using:
+The script simulates new neoplasia counts using:
 ```r
 simulate_zibb_counts(
   trials = Trials,